froberge/simple-quarkus-service/README.md

-# First Quarkus project
+# Simple Quarkus Service

 This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework.
+It expose an REST endpoint that return a greeting message.

 ## Running the application